Archie22is/loan/README.md

 -   Using slider to navigate between pages
 -   Using YouTube Player API for aploading video in popup
+-   Creating and appanding difference cards when clicking on plus button in didderencs section
+-   Using MAMP for postin form date on server
+-   Check mail inputs in form
+-   Using phome mask in form

 ## Libs, frameworks